Understanding Enhanced Due Diligence

-Enhanced Due Diligence (EDD) is a key part of the inter-governmental Financial Action Task Force (FATF) recommendations and the EU’s 4th Money Laundering Directive designed to guide organisations in how to manage those higher risk customers.
+Enhanced Due Diligence (EDD) is a key part of the inter-governmental Financial Action Task Force (FATF) recommendations and the EU’s 4th Money Laundering Directive designed to guide organizations in how to manage those higher risk customers.
 For example, it is a requirement that financial institutions undertake additional ‘Know Your Customer’ checks beyond their standard Customer Due Diligence processes to ensure that customer funds are not being inappropriately used in laundering money or for terrorist activities.

-Many organisations, especially those in the financial services industry, electronically screen their customers against a variety of data sources during a customer’s initial sign up for a new current or savings account, personal loan or other service with a view to mitigating associated risks and meeting their regulatory obligations.
-But what happens where a higher risk is flagged from those initial checks and the organisation is required to perform an EDD investigation?
+Many organizations, especially those in the financial services industry, electronically screen their customers against a variety of data sources during a customer’s initial sign up for a new current or savings account, personal loan or other service with a view to mitigating associated risks and meeting their regulatory obligations.
+But what happens where a higher risk is flagged from those initial checks and the organization is required to perform an EDD investigation?

 EDD investigations are complex

 No EDD Investigation is ever the same.
-It’s the unique nature of a business, associated individuals, organisation structure and relationships that means its inherently complex to identify key risk indicators, including the ultimate beneficial owner and source of funds associated.
+It’s the unique nature of a business, associated individuals, organization structure and relationships that means its inherently complex to identify key risk indicators, including the ultimate beneficial owner and source of funds associated.
 For example, when a Director is identified as a Political Exposed Person (PEP) establishing the network of business and family relationships, the level of risk associated with them can be difficult and time consuming process.
-Some organisations operate multiple teams across their business to manually pull this information together to build a picture that gives confidence in their decision and allows them to demonstrate to the regulator that EDD has been appropriately applied.
+Some organizations operate multiple teams across their business to manually pull this information together to build a picture that gives confidence in their decision and allows them to demonstrate to the regulator that EDD has been appropriately applied.